Andrew Vaughn Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.64 team ERA ranks 25th across all MLB pitching staffs.
+- The Cardinals have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.

-- The Cardinals surrender the second-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to surrender 87 home runs (one per game), the second-fewest in the league.

-- Mikolas gets the start for the Cardinals, his 19th of the season.
-He is 4-5 with a 4.51 ERA and 72 strikeouts through 105 2/3 innings pitched.
+- Matz gets the start for the Cardinals, his 11th of the season.
+He is 0-7 with a 5.02 ERA and 60 strikeouts in 66 1/3 innings pitched.

-- The righty last appeared on Monday against the Miami Marlins, when he tossed 6 1/3 innings, allowing four earned runs while giving up four hits.
+- The lefty last appeared in relief on Wednesday, when he threw 2 1/3 innings against the Miami Marlins, allowing two earned runs while giving up three hits.

+- In 18 games this season, the 32-year-old has a 5.02 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.